castrojo/ublue/README.md

 ## Features

+:heart: :heart: :heart: WARNING: You are changing system defaults and pushing more into the container land than usual, please be respectful of our OSS family and be thoughtful before filing issues with either Fedora or the maintainers of the cloud images.
+Thanks!

 [@mrckndt's playbook](https://github.com/mrckndt/silverblue-playbook) comes with some nice features that fit with our flow:

 - rpm-ostree is set to stage updates by default, so it just does it automatically.